reference: Manual on Contrast Media Version 9.0, ACR

 For outpatients, a measure of renal function is considered current if it has been obtained within one month.

+All adult ED patients should have a same day Cr, with the exception of trauma or extremely stat situations.
 These parameters are intended to serve as guidelines.
 Obviously, medical necessity may mandate administering contrast without a current measure of renal function.